-© The Author(s) 2022.
+American Journal of Epidemiology © The Author(s) 2022.
 Published by Oxford University Press on behalf of the Johns Hopkins Bloomberg School of Public Health.
-This is an Open Access article distributed under the terms of the Creative Commons Attribution Non-Commercial License distribution, and reproduction in any medium, provided the original work is properly cited.
+This is an Open Access article distributed under the terms of the Creative Commons Attribution Non-Commercial License (https://creativecommons.org/licenses/by-nc/4.0), which permits non-commercial re-use, distribution, and reproduction in any medium, provided the original work is properly cited.
 For commercial re-use, please contact journalpermissions@oup.com.

-(http://creativecommons.org/licenses/by-nc/4.0), which permits non-commercial re-use,

-The informed consent given by KORA study participants does not cover data posting in public databases.
-However, data are available upon request from KORA-gen (http://epi.helmholtz-muenchen.de/kora-gen/) by means of a project agreement.
-Requests should be sent to kora.passt@helmholtz-muenchen.de and are subject to approval by the KORA Board.

-Acknowledgments

-Special thanks go to Dr. Noemi Castelletti for fruitful discussions, proofreading of the manuscript, and help in the preparation of graphics.
-The KORA study was initiated and financed by the Helmholtz Zentrum München - German Research Center for Environmental Health, which is funded by the German Federal Ministry of Education and Research (BMBF) and by the State of Bavaria.
-Furthermore, KORA research was supported within the Munich Center of Health Sciences (MC-Health), Ludwig-Maximilians-Universität, as part of LMUinnovativ.

-Keywords

-atherosclerosis, myocardial infarction, cardiovascular risk factors, biological models, survival analysis, computer simulation

-Abbreviations

-AIC: Akaike information criterion

-CVD: cardiovascular disease

-HDL: high density lipoprotein

-HR: hazard ratio

-MI: myocardial infarction

-Downloaded from https://academic.oup.com/aje/advance-article/doi/10.1093/aje/kwac038/6539985 by GSF Haematologikum user on 05 July 2022

-Abstract
+Practice of Epidemiology

+From Atherosclerosis to Myocardial Infarction: A Process-Oriented Model Investigating the Role of Risk Factors

+Cristoforo Simonetto, Margit Heier, Annette Peters, Jan Christian Kaiser, and Susanne Rospleszcz

+Correspondence to Dr. Cristoforo Simonetto, Institute of Radiation Medicine, Helmholtz Zentrum München, German Research Center for Environmental Health (GmbH), Ingolstädter Landstraße 1, D-85764 Neuherberg, Germany (e-mail: Cristoforo.Simonetto@helmholtz-muenchen.de).

+Initially submitted June 9, 2021; accepted for publication February 24, 2022.

-Mathematical models are able to reflect biological processes and to capture epidemiological data.
-Thus, they may help elucidating roles of risk factors in disease progression.
-We propose to account for smoking, hypertension and dyslipidemia in a previously published process-oriented model that describes the development of atherosclerotic lesions resulting in myocardial infarction (MI).
+Mathematical models are able to reflect biological processes and to capture epidemiologic data.
+Thus, they may help elucidate roles of risk factors in disease progression.
+We propose to account for smoking, hypertension, and dyslipidemia in a previously published process-oriented model that describes the development of atherosclerotic lesions resulting in myocardial infarction (MI).
 The model is sex-specific and incorporates individual heterogeneity.
-It was applied to populationbased individual risk factors and MI rates (KORA study) together with subclinical atherosclerotic lesion data (PDAY Study).
-Different model variants were evaluated testing the association of risk factors with different disease processes.

-Best fits were obtained for smoking affecting a late stage disease process, suggesting a thrombogenic role.
+It was applied to population-based individual risk factors and MI rates (Cooperative Health Research in the Region of Augsburg (KORA) study) together with subclinical atherosclerotic lesion data (Pathobiological Determinants of Atherosclerosis in Youth (PDAY) study).
+Different model variants were evaluated, testing the association of risk factors with different disease processes.
+Best fits were obtained for smoking affecting a late-stage disease process, suggesting a thrombogenic role.
 Hypertension was mainly related to complicated, vulnerable lesions.
 Dyslipidemia was consistent with increasing the number of initial lesions.
-By accounting for heterogeneity, individual hazard ratios differ from the population average.
-The mean individual hazard ratio for smoking was twice the population based hazard ratio for men, and even more for women.
+By accounting for heterogeneity, individual hazard ratio differ from the population average.
+The mean individual hazard ratio for smoking was twice the population-based hazard ratio for men and even more for women.
 Atherosclerotic lesion progression and MI incidence data can be related in a mathematical model to illuminate how risk factors affect different phases of this pathological process.

+atherosclerosis; biological models; cardiovascular risk factors; computer simulation; myocardial infarction; survival analysis

+Abbreviations: AIC, Akaike information criterion; CVD, cardiovascular disease; HDL, high-density lipoprotein; HR, hazard ratio; KORA, Cooperative Health Research in the Region of Augsburg; MI, myocardial infarction; PDAY, Pathobiological Determinants of Atherosclerosis in Youth.

+Editor's note: An invited commentary on this article appears on page 1776, and the authors' response appears on page 1781.

 Risk factors for a disease are established essentially by two different kinds of observations.
-On the one hand, statistical associations between risk factors and disease are derived in epidemiological studies.
+On the one hand, statistical associations between risk factors and disease are derived in epidemiologic studies.
 On the other hand, the pathophysiological mechanism of the risk factor on the disease can only be understood with biological experiments.
 Both independent approaches are crucial for inference of relevant, causal effects.
-Here, we want to demonstrate that both, the epidemiological and the biological approach can be combined in a process-oriented mathematical risk model.
+Here, we want to demonstrate that both the epidemiologic approach and the biological approach can be combined in a process-oriented mathematical risk model.